Groove and Graze FAQs

 ID – Groove and Graze is a licensed event (children accompanied by an adult are welcome within the licensed area).

-Rugs, seating, and picnic equipment – there will be some seating provided but please BYO guarantee a spot.
+Rugs, seating, and picnic equipment – there will be some seating provided but please BYO to guarantee a spot.

 We all know Melbourne weather can be unpredictable!
-This is an outdoor event so please keep an eye on the forecast and dress appropriately for the conditions.
+This is an outdoor event, so please keep an eye on the forecast and dress appropriately for the conditions.

 Items to protect you from the elements – sunscreen, hat, sunglasses, and wet weather gear (it is Melbourne, after all)!